barumau/pandunia/english/english-pandunia.md

 tiny (mini-)   : mini
 titanium   : titan
 to (till, until, for)   : to
+to be centered (amid, in the middle)   : jungu
 tobacco   : tabake
 Togo   : togo
 toilet (WC)   : tualet